hb020/sds1004x_bode/README.md

 ### 2024-05-01

-* The program support SDS800X-HD (that uses UDP instead of TCP for the port mapping)
+* The program supports the SDS800X-HD series (that uses UDP instead of TCP for the port mapping, and has trouble with re-using the VXI port)

 ### 2023-11-13